How to Plant and Grow Snowdrops

 In short, don't mow until the leaves have turned yellow.

-Snowdrops do not like dry conditions, specially when they are getting established.
+Too dry: Snowdrops dislike dry conditions, especially when they are getting established.
 Take care to plant in a spot which has partial shade, not too dry and you will find a good mulch invaluable at helping to retain moisture in the soil.

-Squirrels, such a nuisance, they love all bulbs.
-Plant with a squirrel barrier which means mesh over the top to prevent the squirrel digging the bulbs up.
+Squirrel :They are such a nuisance, because they love all bulbs, including snowdrops.
+Plant with a squirrel barrier, which means mesh over the top to prevent the squirrel from digging the bulbs up.

-In February, it is great to get out for a walk and see some snowdrops.
-There are many gardens around the country which have impressive displays and a good starting point to find a garden near you is the Country life has a good article on this, and the lovely image of Snowdrops with the white bark of the birch is on display at Dunham Massey in Cheshire in the winter park.
+In February, it is good to get out for a walk and see some snowdrops.
+There are many gardens around the country which have impressive displays.
+To find displays near you, Country life has a good article.
+In the winter park at Dunham Massey in Cheshire, I captured the lovely image of Snowdrops with the white bark of the birch.

-The National Garden Scheme also has a Snowdrop festival in February with about 90 gardens all over the country open to view how fellow gardens grow and display their Snowdrops.
-You can find a Snowdrop garden near you, and with every visit you will be donate to important charities such as Marie Curie, Hospice UK, Macmillan and more.
+The National Garden Scheme has a Snowdrop festival in February with about 90 gardens all over the country open and you can view how fellow gardeners grow and display their Snowdrops.
+You can find a Snowdrop garden near you, and with every visit you will be donating to important charities such as Marie Curie, Hospice UK, Macmillan and more.

 Ideal Snowdrop planting combinations